nullobsi/ftpdeno/README.md

 # FTPDeno

 Pure TypeScript FTP Client for Deno.
+[Docs here](https://doc.deno.land/https/deno.land/x/ftpc/mod.ts)

 TLS is supported, however due to [issues in Deno](https://github.com/denoland/deno/issues/6427), servers that use older ciphers may have issues connecting.
-[SSL session reuse](https://github.com/denoland/deno/issues/8875) is also not supported.
+[SSL session reuse](https://github.com/denoland/deno/issues/8875) is coming to Deno soon!
 Tested using vsFTPd v3.0.3.
 However, tests are not extensive; please report problems if they occur!

 Unstable is required.